 Management''s Responsibility for the Financial Statements

-the design, implementation and maintenance of internal control relevant
+implementation and maintenance of adequate internal financial controls,

 Our responsibility is to express an opinion on these financial

-with the Standards on Auditing issued by the Institute of Chartered
+accordance with the Standards on Auditing specified under Section

-Accountants of India.
-Those Standards require that we comply with
+143(10) of the Act.
+Those Standards require that we comply with ethical

-reasonable assurance about whether the financial statements are free
+assurance about whether the financial statements are free from material

 An audit involves performing procedures to obtain audit evidence about